 The Final Look

 While polyurethane provides a clear, durable finish, to me it looks plastic-like.
 Polyurethane does not become part of the wood.
 If you look closely, you can see it just sits on top of the surface.

 Don’t get me wrong, polyurethane has its place.
 It’s great for floors, doors, woodwork around windows and doors and furniture that will get lots of abuse like dining tables and kitchen cabinets.

 What I Use Instead

 For my furniture projects, I use a top coat that is waaaay less finicky, the application is a snap and the finish looks like a hand rubbed finish you might find on a quality antique.
 I use Bob’s Miracle finish for wood!

 Because Bob’s Miracle finish for wood is a wipe on top coat, you don’t have to worry about applying in a dust free environment.
 You simply wipe it on, allow it to penetrate the wood for a few minutes, then wipe off.
 This means you can apply outside with plenty of fresh air and not have to worry about dust or insects getting trapped in your finish.

 Air bubbles and drips aren’t a concern either.
 Again, you’ll wipe it on and wipe it off.
 So bubbles and drips are virtually impossible.

-Poly has it’s place on floors, doors, trim and table tops, but for me, I prefer a hand rubbed look on my furniture pieces.
-Who has time for finicky, difficult to apply finishes when you can make your own DIY finish that is easy to apply and gives amazing results.
-Make a batch of Bob’s Miracle finish for Wood today!
+Poly has its place on floors, doors, trim and table tops, but for me, I prefer a hand rubbed look on my furniture projects.
+Who has time for finicky, difficult to apply finishes when you can make your own DIY finish that is easy to apply and gives amazing results?
+Make a batch of Bob’s Miracle finish for wood today!